 As you know, a car accident is very traumatic, even with relatively minor injuries and damages.
 In the aftermath, people frequently say things that hurt their case.
 They might do things such as admit fault, threaten to file suit, curse the other driver and so on.
 The most important thing to do after the car accident is to stay calm.
-If you do not, it can damage your chances when negotiating your car accident settlement.
+If you do not, it can damage your chances when negotiating your car accident insurance settlement.

 Do Not Admit Anything That Hurts Your Case

-The first thing to remember is to not say anything at the accident scene that will negatively affect a claim later.
+The first thing to remember is to not say anything at the accident scene that will negatively affect a car accident claim later.
 This is generally called ‘admissions against interest.’
 They are unsolicited statements made by a plaintiff.
 Some of the most common admissions that people make in the wake of an accident are:

 - Sorry, I did not see you.